PyDrocsid/cogs/moderation/logging/documentation.md

 ## `exclude`

-The `.exclude` command excludes channel from the logging function.
+The `.exclude` command excludes a channel from the logging function.
 It has 2 subcommands.

 If no subcommand is given, the command shows a list with excluded channels.